zhaoxinf/FANzhaoxin666.github.io/index.md

 ## News
 + The first virtual actor An-Ruohan of Psyai  will perform her show at [bilibili](https://live.bilibili.com/23834668) everyday!
 + A paper is accepted by AAAI 2022.
-+ I will go to CMU to continue my research afer December 2021, as a co-supervised PhD student.
++ I will go to CMU to continue my research afer December 2021, as a Joint PhD student.

 ## Publications
 Details about my publications can be found in my [Google scholar](https://scholar.google.com/citations?hl=zh-CN&user=JHvyYDQAAAAJ)